NaluKit/iban4g/README.md

                 .accountNumber("00234573201")
                 .build();
 ```
-and that doing it without using 'new':
+and that is the way to generate an IBAN without using the 'new' keyword:
 ```
 Iban iban = Iban.builder()
                 .countryCode(CountryCode.AT)